shreyasudaya/Viral-GNN/README.md

 ## Dataset
-The dataset utilized for training and testing the model comprises DNA sequences from 11 COVID-19 variants.
+The dataset utilized for training and testing the model comprises 10,334 complete genomic sequences of SARS-CoV-2, spanning 11 distinct variants.
 The DNA sequences are stored in the data/genomic.fna files.
 The dataset can be accessed from the NCBI website (https://www.ncbi.nlm.nih.gov/) by using the following keywords in the search.
 B.1.1.519, B.1.1.529 (Omnicron), B.1.1.7 (Alpha), B.1.351 (Beta), B.1.427, B.1.429, B.1.525, B.1.526, B.1.621, C.37 (Lambda), P.1 (Gamma).

+## Dataset Preparation and Feature Extraction
+To ensure data quality and prepare the dataset for model training, we performed the following preprocessing steps: data cleaning, formatting, and organization.
+In Genomic Sequence Encoding, the nucleotide sequences are represented as strings of characters (A, C, G, T).

 The Dataset consists of heatmap images split into the image-net format i.e. split into the train and test directories in the ratio of 3:1 for train and test.
 The Dataset can be found at https://www.kaggle.com/datasets/shreyasudaya/fcgr-covid-variants